jeremymailen/kotlinter-gradle/README.md

 Reporters behave as described at: https://github.com/shyiko/ktlint

 *Note: `reporter` with a single value is deprecated but supported for backwards compatibility.

+The `experimentalRules` property enables rules which are part of ktlint's experimental rule set.

 ### Customizing Tasks